aristonl/hydra/CONTRIBUTING.md

 ### Coding Style
 Please read Documentation/CodingStyle.md
 ### Git Commit Messages
-When commiting to Echo, your commits must have good clarity in what they implement/fix/enhance.
+When commiting to Hydra, your commits must have good clarity in what they implement/fix/enhance.
 All commits should start with what section of Hydra you have changed.
 <br>
 Ex: `BOB: Added ....` or `LibC: Fixed ...`
 <br>